dustywhite7/Econ4350/SlidesCode/6 - Combining Data.md

 We could combine the data with **public microdata** to better understand our consumers in different locations!

-Let's blend the sales data with our geographic data from before!
+Let's blend the sales data with our demographic data from our health care maps last week.

 ---